gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

 of what is possible with macros using a relatively small amount of code.
 The code from this post is available in my [LearningClojure](https://github.com/gizmo385/LearningClojure/) repository [here](https://github.com/gizmo385/LearningClojure/blob/master/adt/src/adt/core.clj).

-As I noted in this post, my Haskell skills are particularly rusty, so if you find any syntax errors in this post, feel free to submit a pull request or message me and I will be happy to fix them.

 ### Addendum